Anmol53/HTML-Conceptual-Questions/README.md

 6.  ## What are data- attributes good for?

+     Data- attributes are used to store custom attributes.
+Data Attributes allow us to add our own information to tags in HTML.
+This information might not be useful for users, but having these would make life a lot easier for us developers.
+For example we can sort, filter list of objects on the basis of data- attributes.

     ***

 7.  ## Describe the difference between `<script>`, `<script async>` and `<script defer>`.

+    When the browser loads HTML and comes across a <script>...</script> tag, it can’t continue building the DOM.
+It start's executing the script.
+That leads to two issues:
+    1. Scripts can’t manipulate and can't add handlers to DOM elements below them in a flow.
+    2. Scripts are rendr blockers.
+If there’s a bulky script, it blocks the page and users can’t see the page content till it downloads and runs the script.

+    For overcome this we have two attributes for script tag. - `defer`, `async`

+    ***DEFER:*** The defer attribute tells the browser to only execute the script file once the HTML document has been fully parsed.
+The script loads in the background, and then runs when the DOM is fully built.
+    ***ASYNC:*** The defer attribute tells the browser to load and execute script asynchronously to DOM creation and other scripts execution.
+Other scripts don’t wait for async scripts, and async scripts don’t wait for them.

     ***